Vauxhall Insignia review

-Like its rivals, the Mondeo, the Passat and the Skoda Superb, the Vauxhall Insignia is a firm favourite with fleet buyers and it's a not uncommon to see them trawling the UK’s motorway network.
+Like its Ford Mondeo, Volkswagen Passat and Skoda Superb rivals, the big Vauxhall is a firm favourite with fleet buyers, and Insignias are a common sight trawling the UK’s motorway network.

-Compared to the Mondeo, which can appear bulky, the Insignia is one of the better looking fleet cars out there, thanks to its arching roofline which tapers to a shallow rear screen and raised tail.
+Compared to the Mondeo, which can appear bulky, the Insignia is one of the better-looking large cars out there, thanks to an arching roofline that tapers to a shallow rear screen and a raised tail.

-What’s more, Vauxhall’s 2013 facelift improved on the original Insignia’s good-looks by adding a larger grille and revised LED headlights.
-Higher spec cars also get a re-profiled chin spoiler with fog lamps, and the Insignia hatch's tail lamps are joined by a thicker chrome bar across the tailgate.
-In fact, from some angles the Vauxhall Insignia is reminiscent of a Volkswagen CC.
+What’s more, Vauxhall’s 2013 facelift improved on the original Insignia’s sharp design by adding a larger grille and revised LED headlights.
+Higher-spec cars also get a reprofiled chin spoiler with foglamps, and the hatchback model’s tail-lamps are joined by a thicker chrome bar across the tailgate.
+In fact, from some angles the Vauxhall Insignia is reminiscent of the Volkswagen CC.

-The changes Vauxhall has made to the interior of the Insignia are equally as subtle.
-The steering wheel is the same as the one fitted across rest of the Vauxhall range and the curvy dashboard found on the first generation Insignia is largely unchanged.
+The interior changes introduced in 2013 are equally subtle.
+The steering wheel is the same as the one fitted across the rest of the Vauxhall range and the curvy dashboard found on the first-generation Insignia is largely unchanged.

-One of the most appealing options that Vauxhall offers on the Insignia is the eight-inch TFT instrument cluster for around £400.
-This replaces traditional analogue dials with a large screen that can show a range of information, from speed and revs to economy and driving efficiency.
-The system is a nice touch and it looks much more modern than the dated dot-matrix set-up on the Mondeo thanks to its clear, colourful display.
+One of the most appealing extras Vauxhall offers for the Insignia is the eight-inch TFT instrument cluster.
+This costs around £400, and replaces the traditional analogue dials with a large screen that can show a range of information, from speed and revs to economy and driving efficiency.
+The system looks and feels very modern thanks to its clear, colourful display.

 Practicality, comfort and boot space

 The boot of the Insignia has a narrow opening, although the floor area is a usefully squarer shape than in some of its rivals.
-Vauxhall has also built a step into the floor, but this is no different to anything on the Mondeo, and you don’t have to flip the seatbases up to achieve this on the Ford.
+In the Vauxhall there’s also an awkward step in the load floor, but this is no different to the Mondeo; the difference is that you don’t have to flip the seatbases up to achieve a full-length platform in the Ford.

-Vauxhall has been generous with the storage space in the Insignia's cabin, and has given it plenty of cubbies and a lidded compartment between the front seats and a large glovebox.
+Vauxhall has been generous with the storage space inside the Insignia, giving it plenty of cubbies, a lidded compartment between the front seats and a large glovebox.